drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 1. You may notice background noise from the SM1000 with no signal connected, especially at high volume levels.
 This becomes inaudible when the SM1000 is connected to a SSB radio in either analog or digital mode.

-1. The is fixed at 2dB for FreeDV 1600 and is off for 700D to optimise low SNR reception.
-However 70D will squelch if the Forward Error Correction (FEC) fails to decode.
+1. The squelch threshold is fixed at 2dB for FreeDV 1600 and is off for 700D to optimise low SNR reception.
+However 700D will squelch if the Forward Error Correction (FEC) fails to decode.

 # Building the Firmware and Development